Superman III: Casting

-Both Gene Hackman and Margot Kidder are said to have been angry with the way the Ilya and Alexander Salkind treated Superman director Donner, with Hackman retaliating by refusing to reprise the role of Lex Luthor.
+Both Gene Hackman and Margot Kidder are said to have been angry with the way Ilya and Alexander Salkind treated Superman director Donner, with Hackman retaliating by refusing to reprise the role of Lex Luthor.
 After Kidder publicly criticized the Salkinds for their treatment of Donner, the producers reportedly punished Kidder by reducing her role in Superman III to a brief appearance.
 Hackman later denied such claims, stating that he had been busy with other movies and that making Luthor a constant villain would be similar to horror movie sequels where a serial killer keeps coming back.
-Hackman would reprise his role as Lex Luthor in Superman IV which the Salkinds had no involvement in.
+Hackman would reprise his role as Lex Luthor in Superman IV, which the Salkinds had no involvement in.
 In the commentary for the 2006 DVD release of Superman III, Ilya Salkind denied any negative feelings between Kidder and his production team and denied the claim that her part was cut for retaliation.
 Instead, he said the creative team decided to pursue a different direction for a love interest for Superman, believing the Lois Lane and Clark Kent relationship had been overdone in the first two films.
 With the choice to give a more prominent role to Lana Lang, the role of Lois was reduced for story reasons.
 Salkind also denied the reports about Hackman being upset with him, stating that he was unable to return because of other film commitments.

 Though Christopher Reeve had been contracted for seven films as Superman, he engaged a lawyer to renegotiate his contract prior to production.
 Producer Pierre Spengler described the process of securing Reeve's return as contentious, though Ilya Salkind recalls that Reeve approved of the Superman III script and was more than willing to reprise his role.

 After an appearance by Richard Pryor on The Tonight Show, telling Johnny Carson how much he enjoyed seeing Superman and Superman II, and Pryor jokingly stated his desire to appear in a future Superman installment, the Salkinds were eager to cast him in a prominent role in the third film, using the success of Pryor in the films Silver Streak, Stir Crazy and The Toy.
 Pryor accepted a $5 million salary.
 Following the release of the film, Pryor signed a five-year contract with Columbia Pictures for $40 million.